-If you see any of these signs or behaviors, please use these calming ideas to help soothe your baby.
+If you see these signs or behaviors, use these calming ideas to help soothe your baby.

-BEHAVIOR CALMING SUGGESTIONS - Crying for a Hold your baby close to your body.
-Try wrapping or swaddling the baby in a blanket. long time Decrease loud noises and bright lights. (may be high Try not to handle the baby too much. pitched) Hum or rock/walk slowly and gently with the baby.
-Not able to sleep Clean diaper/dry bottom.
+BEHAVIOR CALMING SUGGESTIONS CRYING FOR A LONG TIME (MAY BE HIGH PITCHED) Hold your baby close to your body.
+Try wrapping or swaddling the baby in a blanket.
+Decrease loud noises and bright lights.
+Try not to handle the baby too much.
+Hum or rock/walk slowly and gently with the baby.
+NOT ABLE TO SLEEP Clean diaper/dry bottom.
 Check for diaper or skin rash and apply medicated cream as needed.
 Feed your baby on demand.
 Remember while a full meal may last longer than a snack, a big meal may bother the baby.
 Place your baby in the same quiet and safe place - alone, in bassinet or crib without comforters, pillows, or stuffed animals - for both naps and at night.
 Reduce noise and bright lights, and do not pat or touch your baby too much.
 Gently rock your baby and place him or her down to sleep when drowsy.
 Some babies, especially those with NAS, need extra help to get to sleep, so you could try soft, gentle rhythmic music for at least 30 to 60 minutes to help your baby enter deep sleep.
 Avoid mobiles that stop sooner since they may wake the baby.
-A lot of sucking of fists Offer a pacifier as needed.
+A LOT OF SUCKING OF FISTS Offer a pacifier as needed.
 Although we would not normally suggest this for a breastfeeding baby, many babies with NAS need extra sucking.
 Swaddle the baby with hands tucked in.
-Cover the baby's bands with mittens or a baby sock if skin becomes Difficult or poor feeding Your baby may need more time to feed than others.
+Cover the baby's hands with mittens or a baby sock if skin becomes damaged.
+Keep damaged skin clean.
+Do not use lotions or creams as baby may suck on hands.
+DIFFICULT OR POOR FEEDING Your baby may need more time to feed than others.
 Feed your baby with the same nipple type as was used in the hospital.
 Feed small amounts more often.
 You may need to use a special formula with your breast milk to make sure the baby is taking in enough calories.
 Feed in a quiet, calm place with little noise and interruptions.
 Swaddle baby to keep arms and hands close to midline and reduce extra movement.
 Be alert to your baby's cues.
 They may include searching or pulling away from nipple or needing to pause to swallow or burp.
-Sneezing, stuffy nose Call your pediatrician, especially if your baby is working to breathe.
+SNEEZING, STUFFY NOSE Call your pediatrician, especially if your baby is working to breathe.
 Keep your baby's nose and mouth clean.
 Do not overdress or wrap your baby too tight.
 Keep your baby in a position where the head is above the heart, well supported, and supervised.
 Do not let your baby sleep on his or her tummy.
 Ask your baby's doctor about saline drops.
-Spitting up Feed your baby slowly.
+SPITTING UP Feed your baby slowly.
 Let your baby rest between feeds.
 Feed your baby smaller amounts but more often.
-Burp your baby often After feeding, keep your baby upright in your arms for 20 minutes to help with digestion.
-Trembling Keep your baby in a warm, quiet room.
+Burp your baby often.
+After feeding, keep your baby upright in your arms for 20 minutes to help with digestion.
+TREMBLING Keep your baby in a warm, quiet room.
 Swaddle your baby snugly.
 When positioning your baby, move slowly and carefully to not startle him or her.

-Additional Resources
+Resources